 It was still good for Brook to go to the hospital and get used to the surroundings.
 She was able to see the type of room she was going to be staying in and even test out the bed!

-I deliberated a lot about what to tell Brook about her operation before the day came.
+I deliberated a lot about what to tell Brook about her ear grommets operation before the day came.
 She is only 3 1/2 years old so I didn’t feel it was appropriate to go into great detail about it.
-We decided to tell her, on the day that she was going to hospital, that she was going to see the doctor to help fix her ears so she could hear better.
+We decided to tell her, on the day that she was going to hospital, that she was going to see the doctor to have glue ear treatment so she could hear better.

 She needed an explanation she could understand as it was clear that we were doing something out of the ordinary that day.

-We continued this thread when she was asking for something to drink and telling us she was hungry.
+We continued this thread when she was asking for something to drink and telling us she was hungry while we were waiting for the grommet surgery.
 As she was going to have a general aesthetic our instructions were not to give her any food after 2.30am and no drinks after 6.30am.
 When she asked for drinks and food, we told her she had to wait until the doctor said she could have something.

 I did question the length of time she had to go without a drink in particular as she didn’t go for her operation until nearly noon.
 Thats a long time for a small child not to have a drink or something to eat.
 She let the whole ward know she was hungry as she reached a point we couldn’t take her mind off it any longer.